 #4 Dogtooth, North Dakota.
 According to the Grant County Website, Dogtooth is a ghost town that was named after a pair of buttes near the town that resemble the molars on a dog's lower jaw.
 The town was located east of the city of Raleigh.
 Today, the lone bar in Raleigh is named "The Dogtooth."
 According to Wikipedia, Dogtooth was first established as a station in 1876 on the railroad.
 A post office then came to be in 1900.

 #5 Brisbane, North Dakota.
 According to the Grant County website, Brisbane is located about 5 miles southeast of Carson.
 A post office was opened in 1910.
-Shortly thereafter the town was bustling with a general store, a school, hardware store, blacksmith shop, and a restaurant.
-Now, all that's left of this community is the spirits of the past.
+Shortly thereafter the town was bustling with a general store, a school, a hardware store, a blacksmith shop, and a restaurant.
+Now, all that's left of this community are the spirits of the past.

 10 Smallest Towns In North Dakota

 30 famous people you might not know were college athletes